sailthru/relay.mesos/README.md

 What is Mesos?
 ----------
 Apache Mesos is "a distributed systems kernel."
 It pools resources from networked machines and then provides a platform that executes code over those resources.
-It's basically a bin-packing scheduler that identifies which resources are available and then provides ways to use those resources.
+It's basically a bin-packing scheduler and resource manager that identifies which resources are available and then provides ways to use those resources.

 [Details on Mesos's landing page.](http://mesos.apache.org/)